Polynomial Inflation and Dark Matter: Dark Matter Production and Relic Density

 During reheating, i.e. while $\Tmax > T > \Trh$, Eq.~\eqref{eq:BEduring} can be solved analytically as

 which implies that

 Therefore to produce the whole observed DM abundance, one needs:

 The Yukawa coupling $y_\chi$ required to reproduce the whole observed DM abundance via the direct decay of the inflaton is shown in Fig.~\ref{fig:decay}.
-The colored bands correspond to different constraints discussed: BBN (left side of Eq.~\eqref{constrain1}), radiative stability of inflaton potential (Eqs.~\eqref{constrain2} and~\eqref{ychibound}), Lyman-$\alpha$ (Eq.~\eqref{ly_mass}), and the kinematical threshold $m_\phi > 2\, m_\chi$.
+The colored bands correspond to different constraints discussed: BBN (left side of Eq.~\eqref{constrain1}), radiative stability of inflaton potential (Eqs.~\eqref{constrain2} and~\eqref{ychibound}), Lyman-$\alpha$ (Eq.~\eqref{ly_mass}), and the kinematical threshold $m_\phi > 2\, m_\chi$ (cf. Eq.~\eqref{mass}).
 The white area corresponds to the allowed parameter space, with branching ratio $10^{-21} \lesssim \text{Br} \lesssim 10^{-4}$; the upper bound on the branching fraction comes from the Lyman-$\alpha$ bound as shown in Eq.~\eqref{br_bound}, while the lower bound corresponds to the case with $\Trh \simeq 1.2 \times 10^{11}$~GeV and $m_\chi \simeq 6 \times 10^{10}$~GeV.
 The DM mass in the allowed parameter space can span from $\mathcal{O}(10^{-5})$~GeV to $\mathcal{O}(10^{11})$~GeV.
+Here we would like to stress that the allowed parameter space, namely the while region corresponds to the combinations of the bounds mentioned above with all possible $\phi_0$ or equivalently $m_\phi$.